 - Cyndi Seitz, Highland Village, TX, 100% disabled USN Veteran, PSC E-7.

 - Lawrence A. Wadford, LT, USN, Miami, FL.
 I'm a disabled vet...thanks for your help!!!

-PLEASE DONATE TO OUR ANNUAL FUND DRIVE to support our Veterans SUICIDE REFERRAL HOTLINE!
+PLEASE DONATE TO OUR ANNUAL FUND DRIVE to support our Veterans SUICIDE REFERRAL HOTLINE AND 24/7 ON CALL CHAPLAIN!
 The number of Veterans receiving specialized mental health treatment has risen each year, from 927,052 in 2006 to more than 1.3 million Veterans receiving mental health treatment in 2014.
-We receive 3-5 telephone calls an average month from Veterans in distress!
+We receive telephone calls each month from Veterans in distress!
 Special thanks to The K Foundation (2015 2016), The Chrysler Foundation (2014), and The Longview Foundation (2013, 2014 and 2015) for their grants to support our projects.
 We also have a friendly "Grandma" brigade of volunteers who will talk regularly to lonely Veterans and a Chaplain on board.